jbush001/NyuziProcessor/rtl/README.md

 This directory contains the hardware implementation of the processor in SystemVerilog.
 There are three directories:
 - core/ The GPGPU proper.
-The top level module is called 'nyuzi'.
+The top level module is 'nyuzi'.
 Configurable options (cache size, associativity, number of cores) are set in core/config.sv
 - fpga/ Components of a a simple system-on-chip configuration for testing on FPGA.